BATTERY LIFE PROJECT

 Work Package 1

 Battery cycling tests of used cells under laboratory conditions will provide feasibility study for improved Joint State estimations.
-Better State of Health under-standing will improve safety margins.
+Better State of Health understanding will improve safety margins.
+The research forms the basis for development of new hardware and software tools for battery life extension.

 Phase One (feasibility study battery refurbishment)